Ni3verma/Safe-Box/CONTRIBUTING.md

 ### 4. Run the project locally and test your changes on emulator/Real device.

 ### 5. Run Analyze>Inspect Code.
-In the "Inspection Scope" section, choose uncommited files and click "OK" and fix the issues.
+In the "Inspection Scope" section, choose uncommitted files and click "OK" and fix the issues.

 ### 6. Run ktlint formatter.
 * You can either install ktlint plugin > select app from left side project navigation > Select Refactor then "Format with ktlint" option towards bottom.